-The goal of the SFSU/UCSF Cell Engineering program is to train MS students to enter research careers in cell biology and cell engineering.
-In collaboration with the UCSF department of Pharmacology and the Cell Engineering Institute.
+The goal of the UCSF/SFSU Cell Design Institute program is to train MS students to enter research careers in cell biology and cell engineering, in collaboration with the UCSF department of Pharmacology and the Wendell Lim lab.

-The SFSU/UCSF Cell Engineering program will train students primarily through the Masters of Science in Cell and Molecular Biology, however, qualified MS students majoring in Microbiology and Physiology may qualify as well.
+The CDI program will train students primarily through the Masters of Science in Cell and Molecular Biology, however, qualified MS students majoring in Microbiology and Physiology may qualify as well.

-This SFSU Cell Engineering program will provide a comprehensive slate of lab and lecture courses, thesis research internships, professional mentoring, and community service opportunities to ensure that our students possess not only scientific and technical proficiency but also a thorough grasp of the ethical implications of the technology and the ability to communicate effectively with a general as well as a scientific audience.
+The UCSF/SFSU Cell Design Institute program will provide a comprehensive slate of lab and lecture courses, thesis research internships, professional mentoring, and community service opportunities to ensure that our students possess not only scientific and technical proficiency but also a thorough grasp of the ethical implications of the technology and the ability to communicate effectively with a general as well as a scientific audience.

 The research internships will provide students with training in state-of-the-art facilities in the laboratories at the forefront of cell engineering research.
 Students completing this program will gain knowledge and the experience necessary to work to successfully enter PhD degree programs or the biotechnology workforce.
 Our graduates from this master’s program will be fully prepared to contribute to the growth of a vibrant cell engineering and biotechnology industry that is fully reflective of the diversity of backgrounds and perspectives in our state.